botchris/contour-root-reconciler/README.md

 ## Motivation

-In a large Kubernetes cluster with many services, it can be cumbersome to manually maintain `HTTPProxy` resources, especially when new services are frequently added or removed.
+In a large Kubernetes cluster with many services under the same domain (e.g., `example.com`), it is common to use a root `HTTPProxy` to route traffic to various child proxies based on path prefixes.
+However, manually updating the root proxy each time a new child proxy (service) is created/removed can be error-prone and tedious.

 By using a controller to automate the inclusion of child proxies into root proxies, we can reduce operational overhead and ensure that the routing configuration remains consistent.

 ### Example